Experience Transat

 Fierté Montreal Pride

-Fierté Montréal is a celebration of inclusivity and diversity and a cornerstone of Montreal’s LGBTQ identity.
-It features extravagant displays throughout the Gay Village as well as a significant community program focused on local non-profit organizations.
-The week-long festivities culminate with the iconic Pride Parade down René-Lévesque Boulevard, famous for its vibrant floats, lively music and entertainers of all kinds.
+Montreal Pride is THE celebration of inclusivity and diversity, and a cornerstone of the city’s LGBTQ identity.
+Every August, it features fascinating exhibitions throughout the Gay Village and essential community programming.
+The week-long festivities culminate in the iconic Pride Parade on René-Lévesque Boulevard, famous for its colorful floats, high-energy music, and diverse performers.

 La Virée classique OSM